 First time dad?
-Fellow father and expert dad Ben Cunnington shares his experience with helping take care bubba...
+Fellow father and expert dad Ben Cunnington shares his experience with helping take care of bubba...

 How can dads really help when the newborn comes home?
 Here in Singapore, we’re lucky to have all the support in the world we could possibly want, especially if you want to hire a helper or even a confinement nanny for your family.
-But no matter how much backup you’ve got, first time dads can often feel a little overwhelmed, and unsure of whether they’re a help or hinderance (here’s a tip, if you ever accidentally throw away any expressed breast milk, run).
+But no matter how much backup you’ve got, first-time dads can often feel a little overwhelmed, and unsure of whether they’re a help or hindrance (here’s a tip, if you ever accidentally throw away any expressed breast milk, run).
 We asked new dad (and husband to a HoneyKids mum), Ben Cunnington, to share his pearls of manly wisdom for new fathers:

 Words of advice from a fellow dad

 The homecoming of our newborn son was a bit of a shock to the system.
 Tensions were high.
 I learnt many things the hard way but I survived to tell the tale, so here are my tips to other new fathers out there…

 Diaper change is by far the best skill you can bring to the party in the first few weeks.
 Under pressure, a well-executed nappy change is like nailing the defining penalty kick at the World Cup Final.

 Our son was delivered at Thompson Medical Centre (TMC) who offered a class on general newborn care including diaper change.
 It was really helpful.
 Ask your hospital if they offer a similar class, and do it!
 If not, there’s always YouTube – trust me, just learn to change a diaper.
 Babies leak like rusty old taps – from both ends.
 Taking out the trash and changing diapers are jobs for the lads.